The growing Democratic divide over icing ICE

 Breaking News Emails

-“Whatever happens to ICE, Trump is still going to be the president and he’s going to have the power and it’s still going to be his policies,” Rep. Tim Ryan, D-Ohio, another possible 2020 presidential contender, told NBC News Thursday after visiting a facility in Grand Rapids, Mich. housing detained immigrants.
+“Whatever happens to ICE, Trump is still going to be the president and he’s going to have the power and it’s still going to be his policies,” Rep. Tim Ryan, D-Ohio, another possible 2020 presidential contender, told NBC News Thursday after visiting a facility in Grand Rapids, Michigan, that is housing detained immigrants.

 With Democrats in the minority in both houses of Congress, any "abolish ICE" measure would serve more as a mission statement than a strategy.
 The best — though unlikely — option available to Democrats heading into the fall would likely be to try to use the leverage they've had in recent spending votes to force GOP leaders to consider changes to the way ICE does business, and to its funding.
 The question is whether those attempts would be enough to unify the caucus — or to satisfy a base looking for more.